-The agent is constrained to sample only one stream at each time step, which introduces an exploration-exploitation trade-off: the agent must explore to find the change yet exploit enough to collect evidence and stop quickly.
+The agent is constrained to sample only one stream at each time step, introducing an exploration-exploitation trade-off.
+This could be used to model numerous applications where the data has high-dimensionality and there are power or bandwidth constraints.
+For instance, one could imagine a power-constrained radar system in which the known pre-change distribution is background noise.
+In this setting, activating more than a single antenna requires dividing the limited power, reducing SNR and delaying detection.

-A challenge in quickest change detection is that most existing methods rely on assumptions on the post change distribution or tuning parameters, e.g., a finite discretization of the post-change parameter space, a lower bound on the size of a change, or a one-sided test that only detects positive shifts.
-In practice, these requirements limit applicability.
-Thus, we develop an algorithm that avoids these restrictions.
-Specifically, it introduces no auxiliary tuning parameters, makes no assumptions on the change beyond that it is a change in Gaussian mean, and is a two-sided test.

-We propose \emph{Decaying-$\epsilon$-FOCuS}, which combines a decaying-$\epsilon$-greedy sampling rule with an efficient implementation of the Generalized Likelihood Ratio (GLR).
-The GLR statistic \citep{siegmund} is an extension of the CUSUM algorithm~\citep{page1954continuous} for dealing with an unknown post-change mean and in most implementations requires $O(t)$ per-iteration computations.
-The FOCuS algorithm~\citep{romano2023fast} was introduced to address this and computes the GLR statistic with $O(\log t)$ computations.
-At each time step, the agent samples an exploration decision.
-When exploring, the agent randomly selects which stream to observe.
-Otherwise, the agent selects the stream with the largest GLR statistic.

-The reason for looking at this problem as an exploration-exploitation tradeoff is that likelihood-based quickest change detection procedures, such as CUSUM, consist of finding the index that maximizes a sum of log-likelihood ratios starting from the most likely change-point location.
+Likelihood-based quickest change detection procedures, such as CUSUM, consist of finding the index that maximizes a sum of log-likelihood ratios starting from the most likely change-point location.
 When a change-point exists, this evolves as a random walk with positive drift which renews when it crosses below 0.